-Summary of Probation and Dismissal Rules.
+Probation and Dismissal Rules.
 For all rules regarding academic probation and dismissal, the relevant GPA figures are semester and cumulative law school GPAs.
 Law school GPA does not include grades earned in other WVU colleges or at other law schools.
-The following is a summary of the probation and automatic dismissal rules:
+The following are the probation and automatic dismissal rules: